 So I thought I’d share this notion all with you today – as well as being a superb platform for telling my travel stories to you all, Don’t Stop Living has acted as the launchpad and platform for me to earn some money and get myself onto some cool trips.
 What this all means is, I’m now concentrating on online work.
 I may go back to teaching English next month to top up the wage bill to ensure I can backpack after the World Cup but the reality is, I’m a business backpacker these days.
 I’m really happy with this lifestyle at the moment, and will enjoy it for however long it lasts!

 I may have invented a new term there as well.
 Business Backpacker.
-I live up to it – I turn up to business meetings in bars in random countries.
+I live up to it – I turn up to business meetings in bars in random countries with my backpack on.
 I dress in a football shirt and baseball cap.
 I don’t wear a shirt or tie or drink expensive champagne.
-Cheapest beer on the menu please! 😉 I give my travel industry colleagues my business card.
+Cheapest beer on the menu please! 😉 I give my travel industry colleagues my business card from my backpack / whackpack.

 What’s next for Don’t Stop Living?

 Next up I hope to continue to use this website to earn some money to keep me on the road.
 Advertisers can contact me through my advertising page, or by simply e-mailing jonny at dontstopliving dot net .
 Travel companies are welcome to ask me to work for them.
 I’m in the process of setting up some other sites including the new Crossing World Borders Travel blog.
 I’m planning to do a trip to Kerala in India with Allan Wilson next month, working in Hong Kong and Thailand from my laptop, my final fling with teaching English, then heading to French Guyana and Brazil for the 2014 World Cup.
-After that maybe settling in Poland while cracking 150 countries and being cow excremented to by Alexandra Mueller.
+After that maybe settling in Poland while cracking 200 countries and getting a few printed books out there.

 You can call me a traveller, a backpacker, a nomad, a blogger, a writer, a travel expert, a vagabond.
 But I’d like to be known as a Business Backpacker from this day forth.
 It’s been a long old journey through broccoli farms in Tasmania, ice cream kiosks in Bournemouth and obscures towns in Iraq, but this is one journey I’m enjoying…